Substance-Free Program House

 For more information on the Donovan House and how to live there, please contact Katie Haley, the Recovery and Substance-Free Program Coordinator.

 If a student wants to live on a substance-free floor of a more traditional residence hall, they can request to live in substance-free special interest housing.

 For incoming students (first-year and transfer) this request is facilitated by the New Student Housing Questionnaire which Residential Life typically sends to incoming students in mid-June and is due in mid-July.

 For returning students this request is a pre-lottery alternative that exists as part of housing selection and is entirely overseen by Residential Life.
 This process typically goes live in late January or early February for the upcoming Fall semester.

 Please contact [email protected] if you have any questions about this process.

-Students interested in being an RPL will have the opportunity to indicate which special interest housing communities they would prefer to support, and those they would rather not support.
-Students will check a box that they are interested in substance-free housing when applying to be an RPL.
+Students interested in being a CC will have the opportunity to indicate which special interest housing communities they would prefer to support, and those they would rather not support.
+Students will check a box that they are interested in substance-free housing when applying to be a CC.
 Students may also include this interest in their answers to application questions and during their interview if they receive one.
-The Office of Residential Life’s Recruitment and Selections committee works with the Dean for Recovery and Substance-Free Student Initiatives to determine which RPL candidate best suits the substance-free housing community at 219 Bowen Street, specifically.
-When additional substance-free residence hall communities have been determined for the coming year, the Recruitment and Selections committee prioritizes placing RPLs in sub-free housing that have expressed a need or interest in substance-free communities.
-There is no guarantee that a student’s assignment as an RPL will be on a substance-free floor.
+The Office of Residential Life’s Recruitment and Selections committee works with the Dean for Recovery and Substance-Free Student Initiatives to determine which CC candidate best suits the substance-free housing community at 219 Bowen Street, specifically.
+When additional substance-free residence hall communities have been determined for the coming year, the Recruitment and Selections committee prioritizes placing CCs in sub-free housing that have expressed a need or interest in substance-free communities.
+There is no guarantee that a student’s assignment as a CC will be on a substance-free floor.